rrajen/us-census-etm/README.md

 ## Model Description

 This model is based on US Census Regions, Divisions and States.
-The intent was to fulfill a need of a realistic and non-trivial territory hierarchy that can be used for whatever purposes you deem fit.
+The intent was to fulfill a need for a realistic and non-trivial territory hierarchy that can be used primarily for learning and testing purposes.
-The model will be deployed as a planning model under the name US_Census.
+If you use the Deploy to Salesforce button below, the model will be deployed as a planning model under the name US_Census.

-Deploy it to your Sandbox environment first and *not* to Production directly.
+Needless to say, deploy it to your Sandbox environment first and *not* to Production directly.

 ![Census Map](https://raw.githubusercontent.com/rrajen/us-census-etm/main/.github/images/census.png)